 SDSU is committed to helping students find the resources available to help pay for college.
 The Financial Aid Office is a member of the National Association of Student Financial Aid Administrators (NASFAA), and our staff follow the NASFAA Code of Conduct and Ethical Principals.

 Students who want to apply for federal student aid will need to complete the FAFSA.
 When completing the FAFSA, be sure to list SDSU's school code (003471).
 The priority deadline for submitting the FAFSA is March 15.

 Each student who completes the FAFSA will receive an Award Letter from SDSU detailing the student's financial aid package.
 Financial aid packages may include loans, grants, Work-Study, and scholarships.
-Award letters are all accessed online through a student's WebAdvisor account, no paper letters are sent.
+Award letters can be accessed online through a student's Self-Service portal, starting with the 2019-2020 academic year awards.
 Students will receive notification when they have been awarded each year in their Jacks email account.

 If your income in the current year will be significantly less than it was last year, please visit the Financial Aid Office to speak with a Financial Aid Counselor.

 Contact the Financial Aid Office if you have additional questions or special circumstances that you want to discuss.